skin tumour

 Read More »

-Dermatofibrosarcoma protuberans (DFSP) is a rare type of skin cancer.
-It starts in the connective tissue, which is the tissue that provides support and structure to the skin.
-DFSP usually appears as a slow-growing bump on the skin that can feel firm.
-It most often develops on the trunk, arms, or legs but can occur …
+Dermatofibrosarcoma protuberans (DFSP) is a rare type of skin cancer that starts in the connective tissue.
+Connective tissue is the supportive framework that gives the skin its structure and strength.
+DFSP often grows slowly and usually appears as a firm bump on the skin.
+It most often develops on the trunk, arms, or legs, but …

 Read More »